ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 Smart AI Detection for Real Threats

 Higher accuracy means faster intervention.
 When the system detects genuine threats, operators receive clean alerts without the noise of 50 false alarms per night.
-That means real threats get immediate attention instead of being buried in alert fatigue.
+Real threats get immediate attention instead of getting buried in alert fatigue.

 AI detection improves over time.
-First week: the system learns baseline patterns.
-Week two onward: false alarms drop 80-90% as the AI distinguishes between authorized activity and suspicious behavior.
-Month two onward: the system recognizes unusual patterns like vehicles entering outside scheduled hours or people loitering near material storage.
+During the first week, the system learns baseline patterns.
+By week two, false alarms drop 80-90% as the AI distinguishes between authorized activity and suspicious behavior.
+By month two, it's recognizing unusual patterns like vehicles entering outside scheduled hours or people loitering near material storage.

 Live Monitoring Intervenes Before Loss Occurs

-Trained operators see threats as they develop and take action — issuing audio warnings, escalating to on-site security, or dispatching police with video verification.
-This separates prevention from recording.
+Trained operators see threats as they develop and take action: issuing audio warnings, escalating to on-site security, or dispatching police with video verification.
+This is what separates prevention from recording.

 Verified Law Enforcement Response